valantic/php-cs-fixer-config/README.md

 composer require --dev valantic/php-cs-fixer-config
 ```

+> **Note:** This package requires PHP 8.1 or higher.

 ## Usage

-Create a `.php-cs-fixer.php` file in your project root with one of the following configurations:
+Create a `.php-cs-fixer.php` or `.php-cs-fixer.dist.php` file in your project root with one of the following configurations:

 ### Basic Configuration